Jake Rutledge and the Guy with Bad Timing - Part Two

 I could tell the stranger had been struggling to get out of his cuffs, and he was only sitting still because he had decided he couldn’t flee.
 It made sense because a wide deputy stood next to him like a bull terrier.
 The flag burner wouldn’t be going anywhere.

 “What’s your name?” asked the doctor.

-The wind kicked up and whistled through the vents.
-Every now and then something would hit the utility pipes on the roof and leaves and broken branches danced over the skylight.
-The edge of the storm had moved closer to Pretty Prairie and was taking some of our garbage with it.
+The wind kicked up and whistled through the vents sending debris into the utility pipes on the roof.
+Leaves and broken branches danced over the skylight.
+I assumed the edge of the storm had moved closer to Pretty Prairie and was taking some of our garbage with it.

 “Dan?”
-The flag burner failed to respond.
-I kneeled down in front of the stranger and put my hand on his shoulder.
+The flag burner did not respond.
+I knelt down in front of the stranger and put my hand on his shoulder.
 “Dan?”

-“This is my brother Zakey.”
+“This is my brother Jakey.”
 The flag burner went from pointing and laughing to pointing and crying.
-“It’s my brother Zake,” he mumbled.
+“He’s my brother Jake,” he stammered.

-I rose up to give Dan a hug and the deputy took a step back.
-Something about the hug seemed off and as I brought my brother closer he whispered in my ear, “You’ve got to get me out of here before that colonel comes back.”
-I pulled back and looked the guy in the eye.
-“We’re not safe.”
+I rose to give the man a hug, and the deputy took a step back.
+Something about the hug appeared off and as I brought my brother closer he spoke into my ear, “You’ve got to rush me out of here before that colonel comes back.”

-As soon as he said it, a huge gust of wind ripped the roof off the clinic like it was a sardine can and the doctor, sheriff, and the deputy were sucked out in a violent cyclone.
-The wind tossed Dan into a corner and me under the table where I clung to the legs as the wind tried to pull me out.
+A huge gust of wind ripped the roof off the clinic like it was a sardine can and it sucked the doctor, sheriff, and the deputy into a violent funnel cloud.
+The wind tossed Dan into a corner and me under a table where I clung to the legs as the wind tried to suck me out.
 Then the wind stopped and an eerie silence took over.